It started as a joke.

 To wearin' those Quittin' Jeans.

-That, "One Day," I mentioned earlier,
+That, "One Day," I mentioned earlier?

-is closer than it's ever been.
+Closer than it's ever been.

 I'll show up in my Quittin' Jeans